How to Run No-Bot Meetings on Mac (Without Losing the Notes)

 • 84% of participants modify their speech once a bot joins

-• Many meetings (sales, one-on-ones, interviews) cannot host a bot anyway
+• Many meetings (sales, 1-on-1s, interviews) can't host a bot anyway

 • Device-side tools keep note quality intact while removing the bot from the room

-• Five ground rules, a scene-by-scene table, and a four-step rollout are enough to make it stick
+• Five ground rules, a scene-by-scene table, and a four-step rollout are enough to make the policy stick

 Qureco